-Travellers must simply ensure that their passport is valid for at least six months and that they have proof of return tickets.
+Travellers must simply ensure that their passport is valid for at least six months and have proof of return tickets.
 Those who wish to visit the Philippines for a longer stay must apply for a visa or permit in person at the nearest embassy or consulate of the Philippines.

 Work permits for the Philippines

-*Visa and work permit regulations are subject to change at short notice and expats are advised to consult with their respective embassy or consulate for the latest requirements.
+*Visa and work permit regulations are subject to change at short notice, and expats are advised to consult their respective embassy or consulate for the latest requirements.

 ►For information on the Filipino business culture and work etiquette in the country, see Doing Business in the Philippines

 |This page includes contributions from Asia Relocation, a leading relocation company in the Philippines.|

 Are you an expat living in Philippines?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Philippines.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.